accessibility help | site map | graphics version | text version

 You can also step back in time and experience the largely unchanged atmosphere of an original scouring (polishing) mill.
-Much of the original Victorian water powered machinery remains and is working most weekends and also for schools and group visits - barring mechanical problems!.
+Much of the original Victorian water powered machinery remains as the only water powered scouring mill left in the world.
+The waterwheel itself is currently undergoing repairs, but would normally operate on Tuesday afternoons and weekends (March to October), and also for schools and group visits.
+Please contact the museum for the latest updates.

 The middle floor is used as the temporary exhibition space for our varied exhibition programme.